digirati-co-uk/digital-preservation-docs/goobi/UOL_Goobi_Requirements_Document_DRAFT.md

 25. #Variant If ICR is required - Transkribus step (using specific model ID if one was provided in step 9 above)
 26. #Variant If Moving image - Transcoding plugin using FFMPEG to create Mp4 with H264 codec #Development
 	- #done Geoff can we please have reference files for testing here?
-	- #Leeds please can you arrange for some reference files (source and target format) to be transferred to intranda as requested?
+	- #Leeds please can you arrange for some reference files (source and target format) to be transferred to intranda as requested? [no open content to transfer, can find low risk content if needed]
 27. #Variant If Audio file - Transcoding from FLAC to WAV/Mp3 #Development
 	- #done Geoff can we please have reference files for testing here?
-	- #Leeds please can you arrange for some reference files (source and target format) to be transferred to intranda as requested?
+	- #done Leeds please can you arrange for some reference files (source and target format) to be transferred to intranda as requested?
+[RF transfer some Liddle files] [Download link](https://we.tl/t-fxtanfzVm5), password: DLIP2024
 28. #Variant if pagination is required then the user carries out pagination in the METS editor.
 29. #Variant if structural data is required then the user assigns structural data in the METS editor.
 30. Goobi re-imports selected metadata fields from either the EMu API or the ALMA API into the METS file #Development